rarebreed/rarebreed.github.io/_posts/2018-11-26-rust-plus-ml.md

 The little bit I have played with rust and read up on it, it does not feel like your grandfather's system programming language.
 There's so much that has improved, that it almost feels like coding in a much higher language like kotlin.

+- Build system
   - Modules (no #include of static code!!)
   - Crates (rust's version of npm, pip, maven, etc)
   - toml instead of hideous make or cmake files
 - Higher level abstractions than Java or even Kotlin (really Kotlin...no pattern matching?)
   - enums which are like haskell Sum Types
   - pattern matching and destructuring (though I have not seen pattern guards)
-  - impl solves the _expression problem_ for rust
-- I know people give elm mighty props for having awesome compiler error messages, but it would be hard to beat rustc
+- Awesome compiler error messages
 - Don't have to worry when to malloc/free or new/delete (but see below)
+- Native binaries
-- No black box
+- Very little black box
+- Safe concurrency including both shared memory and message passing
+- Able to truly run anywhere, including baremetal microcontrollers with no OS and limited memory

 There are a couple of rough spots though:

 - No tail call optimization
-- Lifetimes are pretty gross looking, and hard to wrap your head around
+- Lifetimes are pretty gross looking and hard to wrap your head around
 - Who thought shadowing was a good idea?
 - Instead of memory management ala C(++) to keep track in your head, you have ownership management to keep track of
-- higher order functions get complicated
+- Higher order functions get complicated
   - Fn, FnMut and FnOnce
   - Closures have anonymous types
+- [Confusing when to choose `&Trait`, `dyn Trait`, `impl Trait`, and `Box<Trait>`][-confusion-traits]
+- Not very good documentation on macros
+- Not very good documentation on rustc attributes (eg [!no_mangle])
+- Interop with C is almost like a second language (eg unsafe, and raw pointers)

 ## The good

+### Build system

 One of the things I really hated about c(++) programming was just building stuff.
 I did c(++) programming before cmake got popular, but even when I looked at it, it didn't seem to help that much.
 And heaven help you if you had to write